 What Needs to Be Included On Your Itemized Bill for Reimbursement?

-In order for Medicare to accurately process your request, you’ll need to submit an itemized bill with your request form.
-The bill should contain information pertaining to your claim, including:
+For Medicare to accurately process your request, you’ll need to submit an itemized bill with your request form.
+The bill should contain information about your claim, including:

 - Date and place of service